Zhabonchik/public-obsidian-vault-java-concurrency/content/blog/Beyond the User-Assistant Paradigm; Introducing Peers.md

 ```

 Honcho can now serve the dual purposes of containing the source of truth on a
-`Peer`'s identity and imbuing a `Peer` with social cognition, all without
+`Peer`'s identity and imbuing a `Peer` with continual learning, all without
 duplicating data between different `Apps` or `Workspaces`.
 ## Get_Context
 We make mapping the Peer Paradigm back to the User-Assistant paradigm trivial